Battle of Qaqun

-The Battle of Qaqun was a military engagement between the Crusaders and the Mamluks in Qaqun.
+The Battle of Qaqun (Note: معركة قاقون) (Note: Christopher Marshall and Kate Raphael call it a siege.)
+(Note: Ibn al-Furāt and Michael Prestwich call it a raid.) was a military engagement between the Crusaders and the Mamluks in Qaqun.
 The Crusaders, who were led by Prince Edward, led a raid against the Mamluk fortress of Qaqun.
 Initially successful, the Crusaders failed to take Qaqun and were routed by a Mamluk relief force.

 Background

 Shortly after the Eighth Crusade, the English Crusaders led by Prince Edward decided to sail towards the holy land.
 The Crusaders arrived in Acre on May 9, 1271.
 Edwards made plans for an offensive against the Muslims.
 Edward dispatched an embassy to the Mongol Ilkhanate ruler, Abaqa Khan, discussing plans for a coordinated attack against the Mamluks.
 While waiting for Abaqa's response, Edward launched a raid against St. Georges-de-Lebeyne.
 The raid ended in failure after his men got sick in the summer heat.
 The Mongols responded to Edward's call, and in October they raided North Syria.
 However, it was forced to retreat upon the approach of the Mamluk army led by Baybars.